MCU Connection Guide

 baud: 250000

-restart_method: command - In the configuration file, locate the tool board's
+restart_method: command - In the configuration file, find the

 -